Zer0NC/Portfolio-Website/README.md

 3. Customize the website by modifying the `HTML`, `CSS`, or `JavaScript` files to suit your personal needs.

+4. Make sure to add your Discord Webhook in the script.js file at line 139.

 ## Features

 - **Responsive Design**: The website is designed to be mobile-friendly and works seamlessly across various screen sizes.